|A through C||D through H||I through O||P through R||S through Z|

 Optimized creative rotation

 An agreement between an interactive advertising seller and a buyer that specifies the details of an advertising campaign.
+Orders contain one or more line items.

 Parent inventory unit

-A creative that shows a glimpse of your ad in the corner of a web page.
+A creative that shows a glimpse of your ad in the corner of a webpage.
 When the user interacts, the rest of the ad peels down to reveal the full message.

 For video ads, this is a dynamic grouping of ads next to each other.